-Department:Lundquist College of Business; Department of Management Rank:Assistant Professor Annual Basis:9 Month
+Department:Lundquist College of Business; Department of Management Rank:Assistant, Associate, OR Full Professor Annual Basis:9 Month

 Application Deadline September 15, 2017

 Required Application Materials Applicants should provide: (1) a cover letter, (2) a vita summarizing education, publication record, service, and professional experience, (3) a statement of research interests, (4) copies of scholarly working papers or publications, (5) a teaching portfolio including syllabi of courses taught and teaching evaluations, and (6) contact information for three references who can provide confidential letters of reference.
 Materials may be combined as needed to upload into the available fields on the application.
 The position will remain open until filled.

 Interested applicants are strongly encouraged to submit their materials before the AOM meetings.
 Those who wish to be considered for an interview during the conference should submit materials by July 22, 2017.